oclif/oclif.github.io/docs/esm.md

 ✅ Link CJS plugins

-❌ Link ESM plugins
+⚠️ Link ESM plugins

-If your root plugin is written in CJS you will be able to install both CJS and ESM plugins.
-However, you will only be able to link CJS plugins. *Linking of ESM plugins to CJS root plugins is not supported.*
+  - Auto-compilation will **not** work with linked ESM plugins.
+Instead, oclif will use the plugin's compiled source - this means that you must compile the plugin yourself before executing any of the commands.
+See [linked plugins](#linked-plugins) for more information.

 ## Creating an ESM plugin